 Good summary of what was discussed.
 Unsure what was prompted by the assessor and what was part of the tour.

 Feedback on Tour and Questions Answered

-Please provide a brief summary, indicting the range of questions asked and the candidates response.
+Please provide a brief summary, indicting the range of questions asked and the candidates asked, in this case no details given but the all answers to the questions.

 Outlines the questions